Baumschupser/mc_mod_Spacepixels-Additions/README.md

 2. Place the mod file in the `mods` folder of your Minecraft installation.
 3. Launch Minecraft with the appropriate mod loader (e.g., Forge or Fabric).
 # Known Issues
-- Creative Tab not showing Title.
+    1. [MAJOR] Creative Tab not showing Title.
-For minor bugs and suggestions, please open an issue on the GitHub repository.
+- To see minor bugs and suggestions, please open an issue on the GitHub repository.